shabaskouser/register_login/README.md

 <p> This is two panel <br>
-    1.admin
-    2.user
+    1.admin<br>
+    2.user<br>
-    admin can login and see the users and block the users user can register and login into account then he change his profile or update profile password reset
+    admin can login and see the users and block the users<br>
+    user can register and login into account then he change his profile or update profile<br>
+    password reset<br>
     </p>

 <p align="center"><img src="https://res.cloudinary.com/dtfbvvkyp/image/upload/v1566331377/laravel-logolockup-cmyk-red.svg" width="400"></p>